This is the story of how the worst team in baseball history became known as the “Miracle Mets” in 1969.

 Home of the Brooklyn Dodgers for 43 years, Ebbets Field was torn down in 1960 after the team moved to Los Angeles, a move that prompted the long-time crosstown rival New York Giants to follow suit.

-The New York Metropolitan Baseball Club expansion team was founded in 1962 after the city lost two of its three big league clubs to the west coast.
+The New York Metropolitan Baseball Club expansion team was founded in 1962 after the city lost two of its big league clubs to the west coast.
 The “Mets” adopted Brooklyn Dodger Blue and New York Giants Orange as their primary colors.

 And boy were they bad.